 There's an art to great writing.
 But there's also a bit of science.
 Some tricks of the trade that will make your words more engaging and compelling.
-Sam Leith, literary editor for The Observer, author of Write To The Point and friend of The Table, shares some of his top tips...
+Sam Leith, literary editor for The Spectator, author of Write To The Point and friend of The Table, shares some of his top tips...

 What’s the difference between a sentence people will want to read, and one they won’t?
 This is a problem for all writers, and for the authors of corporate comms material in particular.
 We live in an attention economy, and you’re up against competition from Candy Crush Saga, personal emails, a trip to Pret and any number of other activities that might seem a more attractive – or less taxing - use of your reader’s attention.

 What do I suggest?
 Cheap tricks, first of all.
 Such as asking the reader a question, as I do here.
 Every comms theorist from Aristotle on tells you to open a direct channel between speaker and audience.
 A question, a command, an unexpected but direct appeal… all of these put you in an immediate relationship with your reader.
 And they encourage him or her to read on.
 What’s the answer to the question?
 Why should I do as you say?

 You can also seek to borrow some of the things that make leisure reading – fiction, for instance, or social media - attractive.
 That is, use recognisable human detail where possible (Candy Crush; the trip to Pret).
 Use “I” or “we” and “you” rather, than, say “BigCorp PLC” and “the respondent”.
 Seek to evoke an emotional response.
 Be conversational rather than monologic.